-After shampooing, rinse clean and then apply as your final leave in rinse, a mixture of 1 dessertspoon Plush Puppy Seabreeze Oil, 1 tablespoon of Plush Puppy Swishy Coat and 1 tablespoon of Plush Puppy Silk Protein Conditioner.
+After shampooing, rinse clean and then apply as your final leave-in rinse, a mixture of 1 dessertspoon Plush Puppy Seabreeze Oil, 1 tablespoon of Plush Puppy Swishy Coat and 1 tablespoon of Plush Puppy Silk Protein Conditioner.
 All this is to 4 L (1 gallon) of warm water.
-The Seabreeze Oil will hydrate the coat and skin plus reduce matting; the Swishy Coat will reduce the amount of grooming midweek and also reduce matting and the conditioner will close the hair cuticle after the weekends punishment at the show from the Top Knot preparation.
+The Seabreeze Oil will hydrate the coat and skin plus reduce matting; the Swishy Coat will reduce the amount of grooming midweek and also reduce matting and the conditioner will close the hair cuticle after the weekend’s punishment at the show from the Top Knot preparation.
 At times you may have a dog with a damaged coat.
 This could be either from lack of care, skin problem or sun damage.
 For damaged coats, I would add to the final rinse, 1 tablespoon of Plush Puppy Coat Rescue.
 As the name suggests, this will rescue that damaged hair and help rebuild the coat.
 Has everything known to man that is good for a coat in this recipe and all naturally sourced.

 The staple shampoo is Plush Puppy Body Building Shampoo.
 It gives you the profuse, dense coat that the breed standard requires.
-I would use at a 1 part shampoo : 5 parts water breakdown.
+I would use at a 1 part shampoo – 5 parts water breakdown.
 After rinsing, ask your self a few simple questions (1) do I want more coat?
 (2) what is the condition of the coat? (i.e. too dry and brittle) ( 3) all is good?

-The work at home determines the finish you get at the shows and with Plush Puppy not only will you get the results you want but save valuable grooming time also.
+Now the show has ended and you are home so don’t forget to start again with your mid-week regime.
+The work at home determines the finish you get at the shows and with PP not only will you get the results you want but save valuable grooming time also.